wighawag/tutorial-hardhat-deploy/README.md

 We're using [Alchemy](https://www.alchemyapi.io), but pointing `url` to any Ethereum node or gateway would work.
 Go grab your api key and come back.

 To deploy on Rinkeby you need to send rinkeby-ETH into the address that's going to be making the deployment.
-You can get some ETH for testnets from a faucet, a service that distributes testing-ETH for free.
-[Here's the one for Rinkeby](https://faucet.metamask.io/), you'll have to change Metamask's network to Rinkeby before transacting.
+You can get some ETH for testnets from a faucet, a service that distributes testing ETH for free.
+[Here's the one for Rinkeby](https://faucet.metamask.io/).
+You'll have to change Metamask's network to Rinkeby before transacting.

 ::: tip
 You can get some ETH for other testnets following these links: